Women's Committee Delivers Lunch to Idaho Legislature

 Boise--Monday February 9th marks the Idaho Farm Bureau’s annual Food Check Out day at the Idaho Statehouse.

 The third week of February is a very symbolic because it marks the number of work days it takes to pay for a year's worth of food for the average Idaho family.

 “By February 17th, the average family of four has earned enough money to buy their food for a year,” said Carol Guthrie, President of the Idaho Farm Bureau’s Women’s Leadership Committee.
 “Its not until April or May that the same family has earned enough to pay their taxes.
 Its nutritious and the best bargain in the world.”

 The IFBF Women’s Leadership Committee illustrates the point of Food Check-Out day using a simple brown paper bag lunch that they deliver to the Idaho Senate and House to remind lawmakers where their food comes from.

 To put Food Check-Out Day into perspective, it takes the average American 77 days to earn enough to pay their federal taxes; 62 days to pay their housing and household operation expenses; 52 days to cover health and medical care costs; 39 days for state and local taxes; and 36 days for recreation, clothing and accessories.

-“The snack lunches are actually snack bags made up of different products that are Idaho grown commodities that are representative of the potato, the dairy, the wheat, and fruit industries here in Idaho,” said Carol Guthrie, of the Idaho Farm Bureau Women’s Leadership Committee.
+“The lunches are made up of different products that are Idaho grown.
+We’re talking commodities that are representative of Idaho, things like the potato, dairy products,wheat, fruit and other foods grown here in Idaho,” said Carol Guthrie, of the Idaho Farm Bureau Women’s Leadership Committee.